-/usr/openv/pdde/shell/bin/show\slp\windows

--production\primary\server production primary server name -production\primary\server\username production primary server username --ire\primary\server target primary server name -ire\primary\server\username target primary server username
+''' /usr/openv/pdde/shell/bin/show_slp_windows --production_primary_server production primary server name --production_primary_server_username production primary server username --ire_primary_server target primary server name --ire_primary_server_username target primary server username '''

-- The production primary server name is the fully qualified domain name (FQDN) of the primary server in your production environment. - The production primary server username is the username of a NetBackup user with permission to list SLPs and SLP windows in the production environment. - The target primary server name is the FQDN of the primary server in the IRE.
+- The production primary server name is the fully qualified domain name (FQDN) of the primary server in your production environment. - The production primary server username is the username of a NetBackup user with permission to list SLPs and SLP windows in the production environment.

+The production primary server username must be in domain_name\user_name format on Windows.

+- The target primary server name is the FQDN of the primary server in the IRE.
 Use the same hostname that you used to configure the SLPs in the production environment. - The target primary server username is the username of a NetBackup user with permission to list the SLPs and storage units in the IRE environment.
 For example: